dmakram/Development-Guide/cause.md

 #### [The Pineal Developers Project](http://pinealdevelopers.com/)

-*I founded*[ **Pineal Developers**](http://pinealdevelopers.com/) *in part to find people who have a passion and took Branding, Graphic Design, Illustration, Programming/Web Development and expose them to real-world projects and get paid as a freelancer.*

-The Pineal Developers Project was supposed to start Nov 2020.
-The project was in its infancy, but it failed to get up and running due to the harsh economic environment and the outbreak of COVID-19.

 We are a Team of 7 people who are working each in different parts of the industry.

-I was planning to self-fund the project until it carried itself.
-Looking for partners and people who are willing to work as freelancers under the project and fund a large percentage of the revenue to cover the running cost.
-Sadly my dream to revive the Creative/Web-development industry slowed down to a halt.

-**I am not giving up on the project**, rather I am working to find Partners and Investors, to push the project forward to support the Youth and build the Web Infrastructure here in Sudan and hopefully the world.
-I hope that through these personal projects I am able to get things back up and running again.